eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/integration_tests.md

 ## Running Tests locally

-Once tests are developed, they can be executed against the running runtime components, either to the **_local runtime_**`(**Remark Bjoern:** Should we talk here - in analogy to dapr-terminology - of "self-hosted".
-Because "local" is used already for distinguishing between execution on local machine vs. CI pripline)` or in Kubernetes mode, by using the test runner in Visual Studio Code.
+Once tests are developed, they can be executed against the running runtime components, either to the **_local runtime_** or in Kubernetes mode, by using the test runner in Visual Studio Code.
 The switch to run against the local components or the Kubernetes components is specified by the port.
 Local ports for _Mosquitto_ and _KUKSA Data Broker_ are `1883`/`55555`.
 In Kubernetes mode, the ports would be the locally exposed ports `31883`/`30555`.
 If using the Kubernetes ports, the tests will be executed against the runtime components/application that run in containers within the Kubernetes cluster.

 ## Running Tests in CI pipeline